-Sampler is an 8-channel, 16-bit ADC EEM with an update rate of up to 1.5MSPS (all channels simultaneously).
+The Sinara 5108 is an 8-channel, 16-bit ADC EEM with an update rate of up to 1.5MSPS (all channels simultaneously).
 It has low-noise differential front end with a digitally programmable gain, providing full-scale input ranges between +-10mV (G=1000) and +-10V (G=1).

 Note that update rate specification on this page is for the hardware only; ARTIQ kernel and RTIO overhead make the effective sample rate lower.
 Typically, only with gateware (e.g. SU-Servo) can the maximum bandwidth be achieved.
 SU-Servo is part of the regular ARTIQ firmware; development of other gateware can be purchased separately.

-Grabber allows the connection of certain scientific (EM)CCD cameras port to the core FPGA.
+The Sinara 6302 Grabber allows the connection of certain scientific (EM)CCD cameras port to the core FPGA.
 Those cameras have a Camera Link interface.

 In the FPGA, frame data streamed through "ROI engines".
 Each ROI engine gates on one rectangular pixel region and accumulates pixel values for each frame.
 The ROI engines operate independently and can be overlapping.
 After the frame, the accumulated value is pushed as an RTIO input event.
 Regions of interest (ROI) can be configured at runtime, and are defined with the computer.

-A low-noise clock distribution module that can be used to distribute low jitter clock signal among 3U boards.
+The Sinara 7210 is a low-noise clock distribution module that can be used to distribute low jitter clock signal among 3U boards.
 2 inputs, 10 outputs including 4 SMAs, frequency up to 1GHz, low jitter <100fs RMS.

 Purchasing Sinara hardware